 DGVMs and one bookkeeping model (Hansis et al. 2015) used spatially explicit, harmonised land-use change data (LUH2) (Hurtt et al. 2017) based on HYDE 3.2.
 The HYDE data, in turn, are based on changes in the areas of croplands and pastures.
 In contrast, the Houghton bookkeeping approach (Houghton and Nassikas 2017) used primarily changes in forest area from the FAO Forest Resource Assessment (FAO 2015) and FAOSTAT to determine changes in land use.
-To the extent that forests are cleared for land uses other than crops and pastures, estimates from Houghton and Nassikas (2017, 2018) are higher than estimates from DGMVs.
+To the extent that forests are cleared for land uses other than crops and pastures, estimates from DGMVs.
 In addition, both bookkeeping models (Hansis et al. 2015; Houghton and Nassikas 2017) included estimates of carbon emissions in Southeast Asia from peat burning from GFED4s (Randerson et al. 2015) and from peat drainage (Hooijer et al. 2010).